Kole565/RubyRushFavoriteProgramms/README.md

-# RubyRushFavoriteProgramms
+# Notepad
-It's refactored version of programms from RubyRush repo.
+It's refactored version of programm 'notepad' from RubyRush course.